akvo/akvo-product-design/FLOW/Features/111-FilteredListsToDevices/FunctionalDesign.md

 ### Open issues
 1. What happens when an enumerator creates a new data point?
     - If a list of data points is assigned to a user, he sees the list on his screen.
 What if he needs to create a new data point?
 Does this one automatically join his list?
 Does it join a list based on the inputed information?
 Is there a list of unassigned data pooints?
 Does the user on the dashboard need to create an updated version of her assignemnt?
 How does Flow inform her about this change?
+2. Allow also for surveys which do not have monitoring enabled.
+    - This would mean to enable synchronising data points on to the devices also for surveys which do not have monitoring enabled
+3. Define how we specify data points.
+    - Currently data points are geographically referenced.
+We should take into consideration situations when an enumerator gathers information on a repeating bases about something/someone which does not neccessarily have a geographic location, as monitoring distributors in a supply chain, companies in a project, students, health patients.

 ### Details
 Details, details, details.